-· Gender and Sexuality Center
+Gender and Sexuality Center (GS Center)

-The Gender and Sexuality Center aims at giving the LGBTQ community and its Allies in Waseda University a sense of belonging, as well as providing a free place for all those who wish to explore and learn more about gender and sexuality issues.
+The Gender and Sexuality Center aims to give the LGBTQ community and its allies in Waseda University a sense of belonging, as well as providing a free place for all those who wish to explore and learn more about gender and sexuality issues.

-Students can get access to abundant learning materials (books, videos, etc.) here and take part in the events related to gender/sexuality topics.
+You can get access to abundant learning materials (books, magazines, etc.) here and take part in the events related to gender and sexuality topics.

-In addition, if students have any difficulties regarding gender/sexuality related issues, please feel free to talk to our specialist staffs.
-(Confidentiality is assured.)
+In addition, if you have any difficulties regarding gender or sexuality issues, please feel free to talk to our specialist staffs.
+We will, as much as possible, coordinate with places both inside and outside of the university if necessary.
+Confidentiality is assured.

-Place: #213/214 Building No.10 E-mail: gscenter@list.waseda.jp
+Place: #213 Building No.10 E-mail: gscenter@list.waseda.jp